Understanding Eating Disorders

 - Purging Disorder

-People struggling with an eating disorder are prone to question their self-worth, identity, and life satisfaction.
+People in the grips of an eating disorder are prone to question their self-worth, identity, and life satisfaction.
 They may base their self-image on how well they stick to a self-imposed diet or appearance.
-The daily struggle to conform can be taxing emotionally, physically, and mentally.
+The daily challenge to conform can be taxing emotionally, physically, and mentally.
 As a way of coping, they may resort to drugs for relief.

 Looking for a place to start?